Akeem Bloomfield: Career

 Earlier in the season, Bloomfield finished second to Norman at the 2018 NCAA Indoor Championships.
 Norman set the world record of 44.52 in that race, Bloomfield's 44.86 ranks him at No. 6 on the all-time list and is the Jamaican indoor record.

 Bloomfield had previously run for Kingston College.
 At the 2015 Jamaican National Championships, Bloomfield set the Jamaican Junior Record for 400 meters at 44.93.

+Bloomfield announced his retirement in May 2024.

 Statistics

 Information from World Athletics profile or Track & Field Results Reporting System unless otherwise noted.